One-Shot Distributed Source Simulation: As Quantum as it Can Get: Conclusion and Open Problems

-We then proceeded to recover asymptotic results from the one-shot results by establishing asymptotic equipartition properties for our one-shot correlation measures.
-In doing so, we perhaps intuitively extended Wyner's original result \cite{Wyner-1975a}, and Hayashi's extension to separable states \cite{Hayashi-2006a}, by showing that asymptotically there is no advantage in non-uniform shared randomness in the task.
-We also showed that asymptotically the variations on the one-shot distributed source simulation we had considered, private entanglement-assisted and private distributed source simulation, converge are given by the same rate, at least in the case where we demand asymptotically vanishing error.
-This is to say many variations of the tasks that are clearly in general different in the one shot setting become equivalent asymptotically in the vanishing error setting.
-An open question would be whether these results generalize to not requiring vanishing error.
-Motivated by Yu and Tan's recent result strong converse in the classical setting \cite{Yu-2018a,Yu-corrections-2018a}, it would be our expectation they would.
+Motivated by Yu and Tan's recent result strong converse in the classical setting \cite{Yu-2018a,Yu-corrections-2018a}, it would be our expectation that at least uniform correlation of formation would admit a strong converse.
 To remain in the smooth entropy framework, this would require establishing a strong converse for our asymptotic equipartition property.
-We showed one option would be to establish a new property for conditional min entropy (Proposition \ref{prop:open-problem}) that likely would require new tools as we explained in that section why current methods do not seem satisfactory.
+We showed one option would be to establish a new property for conditional min entropy (Proposition \ref{prop:open-problem}) that likely would require new tools.
+As we explained in that section, current methods do not seem satisfactory to establish this property.
 Alternatively, one could establish the strong converse in some other fashion outside of the smooth entropy calculus.